cajacko/writing/writing/understanding-depression.md

 # Selfish Dick or Depressed and Needs Help?

-When you see a friend in constant pain and agony, it makes sense for them to act selfishly (NOTE: explain an example, when x is happening it makes sense to do y).
-Got an xyz, doctors find a light bulb up your butt?
-Sure.
-Spend some time focussing on yourself.
-(NOTE: need to be very delicate with the examples)
+When you see a friend in constant pain and agony 😢, it makes sense for them to act more selfishly than usual.
+If you had a "friend 👀" who had to be rushed to the hospital with a light bulb 💡 up "their" butt 🍑 and spent the next few weeks recovering from painful butt surgery, you'd hope others would give "them" some slack for focussing on "their" current predicament.

-(NOTE: reduce use of word "pain")
+When you're in constant agony it saps so much of your mental capacity 🧠, which makes it hard to deal with anything outside the pain.
+Most of us realise this, and are great with understanding that your adventurous "friend" needs to focus on themselves for a while.

-When we're in pain our mental capacity is largely taken up with dealing with that pain.
-The problem is when this pain is invisible to everyone else.
-If we don't know you're in pain, we may only see you acting more selfishly and conclude that you're just turning into a dick.
-(NOTE: Stress this problem more, as this is the crux of why it's important to change our behaviour)
+But this only works when we know that your "friend" is in pain.
+When the symptoms of suffering and illness are not present 😐 but your "friend" is acting more selfishly it's easy for us to assume they're just being a dick 🍆.

 This is a problem when it comes to anxiety and depression.
-You could be in a whole world of pain, when your thoughts are causing you pain, it makes sense to act for yourself first.
-(NOTE: Example)
+When you're suffering with either of these you can often be in a whole world 🌍 of pain, pretty much constantly.
+When your thoughts hurt you, you're going to be hurting a lot.
+But it's really hard for anyone else to know this.
+So if you start acting more selfishly than normal, which is totally understandable given the suffering you're facing, but other's don't realise, they may think you're just turning into a dick.

-So when you notice someone acting more selfishly than normal for an extended time, maybe you should be more sympathetic and understanding.
-They could need your help now more than ever.
-Or maybe they've just got a light bulb stuck up their butt.
+So I just wanted to prompt the friends 👫, loved ones ❤️ and anyone else that when you notice someone acting in a selfish way, give them the benefit of the doubt.
+You have no idea how much they might be suffering.
+Give them some slack, listen 👂, be patient and get to know them.
+Then you'll understand if they are going through something bigger, or are actually just a dick.